Clicky

 Why Do Jet Skis Shoot Water In The Air?

-Jet skis are tiny and nimble; It’s easy to lose sight of one, especially when the water is busy.
-Jet skis being small is one of the reasons you can’t add navigation lights to them and drive at night.
+Waverunners are tiny and nimble; It’s easy to lose sight of one, especially when the water is busy.

-One solution Yamaha came up with is to use the jet pump to shoot a stream of water in the air to better see jet skis during the day.
-Since there is a lot of power coming out of a jet ski, this water spout can go very high, thus making you more visible further away.
+One solution Yamaha came up with is to use the jet pump to shoot a stream of water up to better see them during the day.
+Since there is a lot of power coming out of a jet pump, this water spout can go very high, above waves, thus making you more visible.

-This water spout is how it gets its rooster tail look and since people can see them further away, it’s why people relate the rooster tail to jet skis.
+This water spout is how it gets its rooster tail look and since people can see them further away, it’s the reason people relate the tails to waverunners.

 2. Trademark